Welcome

 inspiration.

-At the core, all of my images tend to use one of the fractal engines
+At the core, many of my images tend to use one of the fractal engines

 out there -- Ultrafractal (for much of my older stuff), flam3,